Vice presidential debate could be a tale of two Ryans

 "The president is not offering the kind of spirited and principled leadership we need to create jobs here at home or to keep us safe," Ryan said.

-At a rally, he pressed home criticism of Obama over the killing of four Americans in Libya, a favorite foreign policy attack line of Romney.
+At a rally, he pressed home criticism of Obama over the killing of four Americans in Libya, a favourite foreign policy attack line of Romney.

 Leading up to Thursday's debate, Ryan retreated to Florida to prepare, spending Tuesday morning focused on policy briefings before switching to debate prep.